tlarrieu/tlarrieu.github.io/source/_posts/2014-01-18-the-proper-tools-to-get-things-done.markdown

 Those are on top of my head, don't be shy and explore the whole interwebz for yourself.

 ### Tmux
 Tmux is a **T**erminal **Mu**ltiple**X**er.
 In short, it means that it transforms your boring single windowed terminal into a rich, split-and-window-ful terminal.
 But it has more.
-It can broadcast your current session to any other terminal reachable through your computer.
-It can be any other opened terminal or an ssh session.
-It also can save your current session for you to come back later.
+It can broadcast your current session to any terminal able to reach your computer.
+It can be any other opened terminal on your machine or over a network connection.
+It can also save your current session for you to come back later.
 Finally, you can script it's behaviour to automate certain tasks that you do on a daily basis.

 Once you get to know it, you can not live without it!